 08:35 – Lulu tells you that this was great G-2 that your provided and tells you your next assignment for the morning.
 But, she tells you that she will delay connecting you with your next call until 8:50 AM so you can grab your morning snack from the food truck outside your home office.
 (The company provides this for Top Performing Representatives.)

 08:50: Lulu tells you that your next appointment is ready for the online meeting with another client that was scheduled for you today at 10:00 PM and flashes you with the details of the agenda and lists the 3 most salient questions you must have answered in order to determine if you should proceed with this opportunity or put it on the forecast for Q4.

-At 11:00 the V.P-Sales phones you and tells you that the project that was scrubbed should have come as no surprise to you because you had not been in contact with the prospect since the end of the last quarter according to Occulus.
+At 11:00 the V.P-Sales phones you and tells you that the project that was scrubbed should have come as no surprise to you because you had not been in contact with the prospect since the end of the last quarter according to data in Lulu.
 He suggests that you pay more attention to the missing questions for which you needed answers (that Lulu reminded you about) and should have discussed with the client at least a month ago.
 You realize that you might have learned about the buyer sooner and might have been able to offer value added services to keep the project on track while the company searches for a new buyer.
-Ironically, Lulu could have provided this prospect with a list of 10 buyer candidates that were available and this whole delay might have been averted.
+Ironically, Lulu could have provided this prospect with a list of 10 candidates that were available and this whole delay might have been averted.